-The ordering clinician must be knowledgeable regarding the type of testing being requested, level of suspicion for drug use or exposure, the reason for obtaining the test, and the likelihood of false-positive or false-negative results.
-Knowledge of potential drug exposure allows a clinician working in an addiction or chronic pain management program to include testing for a metabolite of a parent drug, instead of simply testing for the parent drug, for a patient with a tendency for opioid abuse.
-If initial screening does not correlate with expected findings and there is concern for false-positive or false-negative results, then confirmatory testing improves the accuracy of initial results.
+The ordering clinician must be knowledgeable regarding the type of testing being requested, level of suspicion for drug use or exposure, the purpose for obtaining the test, and the likelihood of false-positive or false-negative results.
+Knowledge of potential drug exposure allows a clinician working in an addiction or chronic pain management program to include testing for a metabolite of a parent drug instead of simply testing for the parent drug for a patient with a tendency for opioid abuse.
+If initial screening does not correlate with expected findings, then confirmatory testing improves the accuracy of initial results especially with concern of false-positive or false-negative results.

 Immunoassays can yield false-positive results when cross-reacting medications or drugs are present.
 Cross-reacting substances can be found in common prescription medications, over-the-counter cold medications, and even in some food substances.
 The highest false-positive results occur with amphetamine testing due to the chemical structure of amphetamine being present in many over-the counter medications and herbal supplements.
-False-negative results can occur from inappropriate specimen collection, transport, testing procedures or from patient attempts to undermine the testing.
-The most common cause of false-negative results is failure to detect a specific drug within a given class of drugs because the chemical combination makes it unreactive with the test.
+False-negative results can occur from improper specimen collection, transport, or testing procedures or from patient attempts to subvert the testing.
+The most common cause of false-negative results is a test failure to detect a specific drug within a given class of drugs.